Oct 11 2014 - Posted by: Nick Konstantoglou

 Have you heard about that thing called YouTube?
 Let's Plays and "First Impressions" videos are all the rage these days.

 For smaller indies, getting noticed by famous youtubers is something like a dream come true.
-They can turn your game to a run-away hit overnight, or at the very least, give you a big boost in sales.
+They can turn your game into a run-away hit overnight, or at the very least, give you a big boost in sales.
 Which of course has resulted in devs and publishers offering paid deals to youtubers to promote their games (which some times are disclosed to the viewers and other times not).
 But this is not what I want to talk about.

 YouTube personalities have become so influential, that a whole subgenre of games, that could be classified as... "youtube bait" has emerged.
 (I'm looking at you Goat Simulator).
 But again this is not what I want to talk about, I'm just referencing it as proof that youtube is very influential and it's actually affecting the development of games.
 Goat Simulator is obvious, but there are also somewhat subtler ways it's affecting the development of games.